e-sanchezesp/hackfrontier2025_t8/PRESENTATION.md

-# CUIDA+ - Elderly Care Assistant App
+# Elder Care - Comprehensive Care Assistant App
 ## Presentation Guide

 ---

 ## 🎯 **APP OVERVIEW**
-**CUIDA+** is a comprehensive mobile application designed to bridge the gap between elderly individuals and their caregivers.
+**Elder Care** is a comprehensive mobile application designed to bridge the gap between elderly individuals and their caregivers.
 The app provides a dual-interface system that caters to both elderly users and their caregivers, ensuring seamless communication and monitoring.

 **Key Value Proposition:**
 - Personalized care assistance for elderly individuals